 Zatarain’s argument is one that’s grown popular in the sleep technology industry: smart mattresses are the future of sleep.
 But what is a smart mattress?
 And what does it mean to have adaptive “software” that people sleep on?

 Right now there’s no standardized meaning for the term “smart mattress,” so consumers shouldn’t assume all mattresses are equally “smart.”

 For example, TempurPedic’s TempurEGO Premiere Adjustable base simply replaces the remote control that raises or lowers the bed with a smartphone app.

-The ReST Bed, by contrast, is “smart” because it senses whether you’re on your back, side, or stomach, and adjusts the pressure underneath accordingly.
+The ReST Bed, by contrast, is “smart” because it senses whether people are on their back, side, or stomach, and adjusts the pressure underneath accordingly.

 Across most of the industry, the function of the smart mattress is to take on the tasks of sleep-tracking devices like the FitBit or Apple’s iWatch.

-You can also set your Eight smart mattress to warm up before bedtime, turn on your wifi-enabled coffee maker, open your blinds, and wake you in the morning with its “smart alarm.”
+People can also set their Eight smart mattress to warm up before bedtime, turn on their wifi-enabled coffee maker, open their blinds, and wake them in the morning with its “smart alarm.”

 Technology like this turns the home bed into a kind of a portable sleep clinic, allowing the average person to “optimize” his or her sleep.
 This reflects a rising trend of treating sleep as a data driven exercise.

 Many companies offering personal sleep-tracking technology, like Eight, argue that if people are using data to optimize their health in waking life (tracking calories, counting steps, etc.) then they should do the same for their sleeping hours, which constitute a full third of a person’s life.